tuffee88/d3d12ProxyEdrDx11_0/README.md

 # d3d12ProxyEdrDx11_0
 Totally naive app using proxy/dll forwarding to try and get Elden Ring running on DX12 hardware with Feature level 11_0 (f.e.
 Nvidia Kepler GPUs)

-To be honest I just get really pissed that Elden Ring crashes with the famous WSOD (White Screen of Death) on my GPU (NVIDIA Tesla K40 using off-screen rendering), I never imagined that I'd actually get something working :-)
+To be honest I just got really pissed that Elden Ring crashes with the famous WSOD (White Screen of Death) on my GPU (NVIDIA Tesla K40 using off-screen rendering), I never imagined that I'd actually get something working :-)

 So this is it:

 - Some debugging revealed that in *my* case the white screen of death is caused by failing to properly initialize DX12 (and not bothering to check the return code...)
-- To be more specific: The game seems to call D3D12CreateDevice with a min required feature level of D3D_FEATURE_LEVEL_12 - which is greater than the max. featured on NVIDIA Kepler GPUs (11_0)
+- To be more specific: The game seems to call D3D12CreateDevice with a min required feature level of D3D_FEATURE_LEVEL_12 - which is greater than the max. supported feature level on NVIDIA Kepler GPUs (11_0)
 - After that things go downhill fast (mainly because the game doesn't seem to perform proper error handling)...

 So this project tries to do the following in order to *maybe* get elden ring working for your old non-supported D3D_FEATURE_LEVEL_11_0 GPU: